aross2010/aross2010/README.md

 Thanks for visiting my GitHub profile!
 To make things short, I'm currently:

 - 🎓 Pursuing a B.S. in Software Engineering at San Jose State University (expected Fall 2025)
-- 🌱 Building software with [Cinefind](https://cinefind.app), an automated online platform that connects audiences to local movie screenings and events!
+- 🌱 Developing software with [Cinefind](https://cinefind.app), an automated online platform that connects audiences to local movie screenings and events!
 - 🚀 Seeking internship opportunities for Summer 2025.

 ### Connect with Me